 The Human Resources Committee is responsible for compensation matters with respect to executive officers, including the NEOs.
-The Human Resources Committee, as of the date of this Information Circular, consists of four members (Mr. Arnell, Mr. Cook, Ms. Rennie and Ms. Walker), all of whom are independent directors.
+The Human Resources Committee consists of six members (Ms. Rennie, Mr. Bertram, Mr. Cook, Mr. Kostelnik, Mr. Rodgers and Ms. Walker), all of whom are independent directors.
 None of the members of the Human Resources Committee is, or was during the most recently completed financial year, an officer or employee of the Company or any of its subsidiaries; was formerly an officer of the Company or any of its subsidiaries; or has any material interest, or any associates or affiliates that have a material interest, direct or indirect, in any actual or proposed transaction since the beginning of the Company's most recently completed financial year that has materially affected or would materially affect the Company or any of its subsidiaries.

-In 2018, all of the Human Resources Committee members had direct experience with executive compensation through their previous executive positions and/or their service on human resources/compensation committees at other organizations.
+In 2019, all of the Human Resources Committee members had direct experience with executive compensation through their previous executive positions and/or their service on human resources/compensation committees at other organizations.
 In their executive positions, members participated in compensation, benefits and related decisions; implemented or evaluated the design of the company's executive compensation programs; and gained experience in other areas of human resources, such as talent management, succession planning, performance management and performance-based compensation.
 In addition, the Human Resources Committee receives an annual report from Meridian Compensation Partners ("Meridian") reviewing the Company's compensation programs and providing information on recent trends, regulatory changes and key issues regarding executive compensation and compensation governance and how they relate to the Company.